-Yesterday we had the sad news that iconic Frank Williams died.
+Back in 2021, we had the sad news that iconic Sir Frank Williams had passed away.
 He brought on the current greats in FI such as Adrian Newey and Ross Brawn.
 Frank Williams changed F1 forever and nearly every F1 world champion car from the mid 1980s has his DNA, be they are Williams, Benneton, Ferrari, McLaren, Brawn and Mercedes.
 He was a true leader of F1, and an example of what great leadership can look like.
 You only have to see the affection Lewis Hamilton has for Frank whilst taking him for a hot lap (do watch the clip if you have not seen it), it concludes with Lewis saying “I appreciate you”.

 (Image taken from Formula 1’s official YouTube channel: https://www.youtube.com/watch?v=kSoQtwbpcGU)

 I suspect that we don’t realise that we have a great leader until we look back as see how special they were despite their inevitable flaws.
-Looking back at John Major I think we can see he did a brilliant job holding it all together.
-His flaw was a lack of public charisma and that he followed the force of nature that was Mrs Thatcher (he was always on a loosing wicket).
+Looking back at John Major, for example, I think we can see he did a brilliant job holding it all together.
+His flaw was a lack of public charisma and that he followed the force of nature that was Mrs. Thatcher (he was always on a loosing wicket).

 The one thing nearly all commentators agree with is that great leaders take responsibility and blame no one else or circumstances – they own the situation.
 Let me leave you with an anecdote from Frank Williams.